 Install the Datadog Agent Integration Developer Tool

-This document covers how to setup a Python environment to work on Agent-based Integrations, including installing the interpreter and ensuring all of the required dependencies are present.
-Alternatively, you can use the standalone binaries and installers provided with each release.
+This document covers how to setup a Python environment to work on Agent-based Integrations, including installing the interpreter and developer tool.

 Install Python

 Many operating systems come with a pre-installed version of Python.
-However, the version of Python installed by default may be older than the version used in the Agent, and may lack some required tools and dependencies.
-To ensure that you’ve everything you need to get an integration running, install a dedicated Python interpreter.
+However, the version of Python installed by default may not be the same as the one used by the latest Agent.
+To ensure that you have everything you need to get an integration running, install a dedicated Python interpreter.

 1. Update Homebrew: